alex-goose/2270_final_project/README.md

 Welcome to my final project for CSPB 2270!

+Running this project is extremely easy, as it is only a main file as well as a folder of images.
+Simply compile main.cpp in the terminal and run it and the game will start.
+All decisions which require the user to enter an input must be done in caps.

-This project is an expansion on the use of binary trees through implementing them to maximize readability and effeciency of choose your own adventure games.
+This project is an expansion on the use of binary trees by using them to maximize readability and effeciency within a choose your own adventure game.
 The issue with most of these games as a coding project is they rely on deeply nested if/else statements.
-By using binary trees, it is possible to only include a handful of if/else statements in the traversal function which only useses them to go left or right as well as replay or quit.
+By using binary trees, it is possible to only include a handful of if/else statements in the traversal function, which only relies on them to go left or right as well as replay or quit.

+While the plan was to have a large amount of trees, this project uses only a handful as I decided to focus on creating a functional story line to make the project engaging as opposed to a shallow experience with more trees.
+There are many, many ways to 'die' in the game and only one path will lead the user to winning.
+A forest of trees was used as a method to keep track of each part of the game, as well as to create distinct branches.
+In the future, I'd like to add more.
+For example, I want the user to be able to select 'visit store', and if they choose to do so, the left child of that node will be a pointer to the root node of the 'store' tree where a user can purchase goods such as food and potions.

 The traversal function is the "engine" of the game as it checks if a node has both children.
 There are three options here: